Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: Results and discussion

-The Bjorken energy density provides insight to the behavior of particle interactions in high energy collision experiments.
+The Bjorken energy density provides insight to the behavior of particle interactions in high-energy collision experiments.
 It is defined as the energy per unit transverse area in the transverse plane of a high-energy collision.
 Mathematically,

 where,